The Complexity of Recognizing Facets for the Knapsack Polytope: Introduction

-Although it is hard to obtain all facet-defining inequalities, from the mixed-integer programming (MIP) perspective, obtaining strong valid inequalities can be critical for reducing the number of nodes required in the branch-and-cut procedure.
-There has been a very large body of literature aimed at generating valid inequalities for certain combinatorial polytopes, see, e.g., \cite{chopra1989spanning,grotschel1979symmetric,marchand2002cutting}.
-In particular, there has been significant interest in studying valid inequalities for the knapsack polytope (\cite{balas1975facets,balas1978facets,del2023multi,weismantel19970}), given that knapsack constraints are building blocks of general binary integer programs.
-Empirically, Crowder et al. \cite{crowder1983solving} and Boyd \cite{boyd1994fenchel} have shown that the feasible region of many binary integer programming programs can be well-approximated by inequalities valid for individual knapsack polytopes.\\
+Although it is hard to obtain all facet-defining inequalities in general, from the mixed-integer programming (MIP) perspective, obtaining strong valid inequalities can be critical for reducing the number of nodes required in the branch-and-cut procedure.
+There has been a very large body of literature aimed at generating valid inequalities for certain combinatorial polytopes \cite{chopra1989spanning,grotschel1979symmetric,marchand2002cutting}.
+In particular, there has been significant interest in studying valid inequalities for the (0-1) knapsack polytope \cite{balas1975facets,balas1978facets,weismantel19970,del2023multi}, given that knapsack constraints often show up as substructures in general binary integer programs.
+Moreover, Crowder et al. \cite{crowder1983solving} and Boyd \cite{boyd1994fenchel} have empirically shown that the feasible region of many binary integer programs can be well-approximated by inequalities valid for individual knapsack polytopes.
+In addition to applications in general MIP solutions, the characterization of knapsack polytopes have applications in other combinatorial problems, e.g., in developing efficient algorithms for the bin packing problem \cite{goemans2020polynomiality,jansen2020structure}.